l3tlotlo/LETMAL383_BCL2401_GROUP_D1_Letlotlo-Malope__DJS11/README.md

 - **Interactive UI**: Includes buttons and hover effects for enhanced interaction.
 - Sorting by ascending or descending alphabetigal order as well as date.
 - Favourites can be added and removed
+- Password protected account

 ## Netlify link
  https://wirelesscast.netlify.app

 ## Directory Structure
+API is fetched in PodcastService.js
 JSX files have code and the styling is in a separate CSS file named similar to corresponding JSX

 ## Login Credentials